"What Is My Favorite Color?" Exploring Color Psychology

 Blue/light blue

-As the most popular favorite color, blue symbolizes peace and tranquility.
+As the most popular favorite color, blue symbolizes peace, tranquility, and clarity.
 This may be why blue is commonly used as a popular color for wall paint in bedrooms.
 If your preference is the color blue, you could be perceived as a calm, trustworthy, loyal, reliable person and a great friend.
 Blue is thought to promote unity and safety.
 In some cases, blue may be connected to symbolism for people who love the ocean or the sky.

 Green